Stochastic homogenization of dynamical discrete optimal transport: Proof of Theorem

 Since $\alpha>0$ was arbitrary, we have

 $\rho_t$-almost everywhere.
 By integration

 which is \eqref{eq: single time lower bound}, finishing the proof. \end{proof}

-Before we prove Proposition \ref{prop: lower bound tangent measure}, we state the following lemma, which allows us to interpolate between a tangent measure $j_0\tau\in \M(Q_{j_0,\alpha};\R^n)$ and the constant vector field $j_0$ near $\partial Q_{j_0,\alpha}$ without incurring a lot of divergence, which is possible precisely because $Q_{j_0,\alpha}$ is thin.
+Before we prove Proposition \ref{prop: lower bound tangent measure}, we state the following lemma, which allows us to interpolate between a horizontally nonconstant tangent measure $j_0\tau\in \M(Q_{j_0,\alpha};\R^n)$ and the constant vector field $j_0$ near $\partial Q_{j_0,\alpha}$ without incurring a lot of divergence, which is possible precisely because $Q_{j_0,\alpha}$ is thin.
+The cutoff procedure is adapted from the proof of \cite[Proposition 10.3]{gladbach2024stochastic}.
+See Figure \ref{fig: hori} for an illustration of the cutoff procedure.